hdocmsu/hdocmsu.github.io/_projects/canon_1_dlr.md

 ### Impact of MRI-DLR

-Since its inception more than 50 years ago, MRI has been governed by a fundamental trade-off, described as the **MRI triangle trade-off**, among field strength, signal-to-noise ratio (SNR), spatial resolution, and scan time.
+Since its inception more than 50 years ago, MRI has been governed by a fundamental trade-off, described as the **MRI trade-off triangle**, among field strength, signal-to-noise ratio (SNR), spatial resolution, and scan time.
 This trade-off is dictated by MRI physics: improving one parameter necessarily comes at the expense of one or both of the others.

 <figure>
   <img src="/assets/proj/canon_1_dlr/MRTetrahedron3D.png" alt="MRI-DLR 1.5T vs. 3T" style="max-width: 100%; height: auto;">
-  <figcaption style="font-size: 0.85em; font-style: italic; text-align: right;">The MRI triangle trade-off</figcaption>
+  <figcaption style="font-size: 0.85em; font-style: italic; text-align: right;">The MRI trade-off triangle</figcaption>
 </figure>

 <div class="video-container" style="position: relative; padding-bottom: 56.25%; height: 0; overflow: hidden; max-width: 100%; margin: 2rem 0;">